arsamezzati/GUI-OOP/README.md

 ### Inclusion ( Overriding )
 Polymorphism by inclusion is when a class can be treated as an object of another class or type, which is achieved when the class in a subclass of a parentclass or when it implements an interface. this can achieve multiple purposes such as having the same method doing different things in different classes.
+This type of polmorphism is mainly implemented by subclassing, where the subclasses override the methods that are already present in the parentclass or the interface which grants them more specified behavior.

 ```java
 public class Dungeon implements EventInterface {
 @Override